Proxtx/crontab_status/README.md

 - 3. then edit your crontab config
 - 4. prefix the jobs (after the crontab time) you added to your config.toml in the server section with `crontab_status_client --id your-job-id --password your-password --address http://server.address:port -- `

-4. Now your should be good to go.
+4. Now you should be good to go.
 Visit the port the server opened and you should see the gui.

 ![Screenshot](screenshot.png)